Contact

 Structural Materials

-• Our work in the field of advanced reactor concepts is dedicated to ferritic/martensitic Cr-steels, oxide dispersion strengthened (ODS) steels and the emerging class of high-entropy alloys.
+• Assessment of the irradiation tolerance of innovative materials for future reactor concepts including nuclear fusion (e.g. ferritic/martensitic Cr-steels, oxide dispersion strengthened (ODS) steels, the emerging class of high-entropy alloys)

 Our expertise: